-- 2. Accurately weigh and record the weight of each resident.
-A significant weight loss is defined as a five percent or greater weight loss in a period of one month or less, or a seven and a half or greater weight loss in a period of three months or less, or a ten percent or greater weight loss in a period of 6 months or less.
-Any weight loss shall be considered to be an unplanned weight loss unless the affected resident has been placed on a restricted calorie diet specifically for the purpose of reducing the resident's weight, and such diet has been approved by the resident's attending physician. - 3.
-Document identified changes in resident status. - 4.
-Assess the appropriateness of each resident's plan of care.
-Any decline in resident status requires immediate implementation and documentation of interventions or reassessment of existing interventions. - (c) Observation.
-Each assisted living facility shall provide general observation and health supervision of the residents to identify changes in all residents' health conditions and physical abilities, and awareness of the need for medical attention or nursing services as the changes develop.
-Whenever a resident requires medical attention, nursing services, or changes in personal care and assistance with activities of daily living provided by the facility, the facility shall arrange for or assist the residents in obtaining necessary services. - (d) Services Beyond Capability of Assisted Living Facility.
-Whenever a resident requires hospitalization, medical, nursing, or other care beyond the capabilities and facilities of the assisted living facility, arrangements shall be made to discharge the resident to an appropriate setting, or to transfer the resident promptly to a hospital or other health care facility able to provide the appropriate level of care. - (e) Care During Emergency or Illness.
-The resident's attending physician, or a backup physician, if the attending physician is unavailable, shall be promptly called at the onset of an illness or in case of an accident or injury to a resident.
-In case of a medical emergency that could result in death, serious medical impairment, or disability to a resident, the local EMS system shall be activated by calling 911 or other emergency local telephone number.
+(e) Any change in resident status requires immediate documentation and implementation of interventions or reassessment of existing interventions.

+(f) Observation.
+Each specialty care assisted living facility shall provide general observation and health supervision of the residents to identify changes in all residents' health conditions and physical abilities, and awareness of the need for medical attention or nursing services as the changes develop.
+Whenever a resident requires medical attention, nursing services, or changes in personal care and assistance with activities of daily living provided by the facility, the facility shall arrange for or assist the residents in obtaining necessary services. (g) Services Beyond Capability of Specialty Care Assisted Living Facility.
+Whenever a resident requires hospitalization, medical, nursing, or other care beyond the capabilities of the specialty care assisted living facility, arrangements shall be made to discharge the resident to an appropriate setting, or to transfer the resident promptly to a hospital or other health care facility able to provide the appropriate level of care.

+(h) Care During Emergency or Illness.
+The resident's attending physician, or a backup physician or facility Medical Director, if the attending physician is unavailable, shall be promptly called at the onset of an illness or in case of accident or injury to a resident.
+In case of a medical emergency that could result in death, serious medical impairment, or disability to a resident, the local EMS system shall be activated by calling 911 or other emergency local telephone numbers.